nokiiaa/bitty/readme.md

 - `man`

 # Build
-1. Make sure you have `vcpkg` installed.
+1. Make sure you have `vcpkg` installed and `VCPKG_ROOT` is defined.
 2. Proceed to build using CMake: `cmake -Bbuild . --preset vcpkg; cmake --build build`

 The project is using a clang-based toolchain by default.
 You may opt out of this and use your compiler of choice by editing `CMakePresets.json` and removing the relevant definitions.

 # Configuration
-Searches for a config in `$XDG_CONFIG/.bitty.json` or `$HOME/.config/.bitty.json`.
+Searches for a config in `$XDG_CONFIG_HOME/bitty.json` or `$HOME/.config/bitty.json`.
 If neither is found, it searches for a config in the working directory.
 Otherwise, it adopts the default config.

 Example configuration: